Request for an individual exception to the TER

 - educational force majeure

-- final course: see TER, Rules and regulations page 249.
+- final course: see Rules and Regulations, article 8.

 - at all times you will be expected to have made every effort to prevent the delay/hindrance.